Contrasting Dolphin Entertainment (DLPN) & Its Rivals

 |2.49

-Dolphin Entertainment presently has a consensus target price of $12.00, suggesting a potential upside of 223.45%.
-As a group, “Personal services” companies have a potential upside of 33.53%.
-Given Dolphin Entertainment’s stronger consensus rating and higher probable upside, analysts plainly believe Dolphin Entertainment is more favorable than its rivals.
+Dolphin Entertainment currently has a consensus price target of $12.00, suggesting a potential upside of 223.45%.
+As a group, “Personal services” companies have a potential upside of 33.51%.
+Given Dolphin Entertainment’s stronger consensus rating and higher probable upside, research analysts clearly believe Dolphin Entertainment is more favorable than its rivals.

 Summary